KanchanaKarunarathna/open-datasets-portfolio/README.md

 released openly here because data science should be accessible to everyone regardless of where they come from.

-All datasets are built to 6-Sigma quality standards with full documentation, data dictionaries, and QC validation.
+All datasets are built to high quality and feature engineerd practically with QC validation.

 Kaggle Profile: https://www.kaggle.com/kanchana1990